 I think the idea of shutting yourself in with God, alone, and shutting the rest of the world out, is about getting ready to do serious business with God.
 It’s a private matter between you and him.
 Ultimately the answers and results of the miracle of the jar of oil would become known far and wide (very far and very wide!) but the moment of the miracle itself, the transaction of faith and power, was to be a family-only affair.

 “So she left him and shut the door behind her and behind her sons.”

-This passage in 2 Kings 4, about the widow’s two sons and the Shunammite’s dead son, is read in synagogues alongside the Torah portion in which Abraham sending off Ishmael and sacrificing Isaac – another man who almost lost his sons.
-The stories of sons in peril and miraculous rescue are associated together.
+This passage in 2 Kings 4, about the widow’s two sons and the Shunammite’s dead son, is read in synagogues alongside the Torah portion in which Abraham is told first to send Ishmael off into the desert, and then to sacrifice Isaac.
+He also almost lost two sons.
+The stories of two sons in peril and miraculous rescue are associated together.
 Of course, for us who love the Messiah, Abraham’s willingness to sacrifice his only son is strongly paralleled with God’s sacrifice of Yeshua.
-And isn’t it interesting that it was behind the closed door of the sealed tomb that God rescued his own Son?
-Yeshua was raised from the dead while the door was shut behind him.
+And isn’t it interesting that it was behind the closed door of the sealed tomb that God resurrected his own Son?
 Then he came out on the third day and the miracle was made as public as can be.

 Elisha tells her, “Go sell the oil and pay your debt, then you and your sons can live on the rest.”